clayne/hacktical-c/list/README.md

 };
 ```

 We can now allocate as many items as we need in one block, and add them to a maximum of two lists at a time.
-Lists are simply nodes that are not part of any values.
+List roots are simply nodes that are not part of any values.

 ```C
   struct hc_list one_list, another_list;